tderrien/FEELnc/README.md

     Filtering arguments:
       -w,--window=200               Size of the window around the lncRNA to compute interactins/classification [default 10000]
-      -m, --maxwindow=10000 Maximal size of the window during the expansion process [default 10000]
+      -m,--maxwindow=10000          Maximal size of the window during the expansion process [default 10000]
 ```

 ## Warnings